-The graduate student is required to maintain a 3.0 or higher GPA in course work listed on the Program of Study for master's and doctorate degrees.
-A grade below C- is not accepted by the University toward a graduate degree.
+The graduate student is required to maintain a 3.0 or higher GPA in course work listed on the Program of Study for master's - isanot diccepted by the rate University toward a graduate degree.
 Department of Chemistry has additional grade restrictions that that are explained in the Program Coursework section of this Handbook.